BEHIND THE BRAND

 Later on, Bernard's interest moved onto how his brothers rebuilt engines, at the age of 14 Bernard’s metalwork teacher said that he could never put a hole through a piece of round wire that must have measured around 2 mm in diameter.
 Bernard’s metalwork teacher was astonished and silent when we successfully proved him wrong.
 From a young age, Bernard has shown skill and precision within his craft.

-Many praised Bernard that he was good with his hands so when it came time to leave school, a friend who was a jeweller suggested he pursue a career in jewellery, he found his chance in the form of a little scrunched up piece of paper on the floor with the details of a jewellery manufacturer in Hatton Garden.
+Many praised Bernard that he was good with his hands so when it came time to leave school, a friend who was a jeweller suggested he pursue a career in jewellery, he found his chance in the form of a little scrunched up piece of paper on the floor at a career's centre with the details of a jewellery manufacturer in Hatton Garden.

 Bernard submitted his application; he was warned that not many people pass and that it will take several years before he’d become a good diamond setter.
 Bernard was able to prove his skill and resilience in the seven-year apprenticeship he was offered.
 In the first year, Bernard showed his determination, as he never took any holidays, many years later the jewellers praised his talent, they stated that they knew he was talented as soon as they witnessed him hold the drill for the first time.

 As a professional, Bernard was able to set rings which nobody else was either allowed or able to do to his standard, Bernard mastered the skill to the point where he was called in from his holiday to set some channel set rings.

 Bernard soon after his Apprenticeship started his own line of jewellery, he was able to feature his line of products into some high street shops, done some trade work as well as eventually getting his own jewellery store at a time when many were closing.
 He has been fulfilling his ambitions and vision by being able to design and make his own rings and rings for his customers ever since then.